About this WINE

 Cantina Bruna Grimaldi

 In the 1950s, Giacomo Grimaldi set his family on a quality winemaking path.
 This saw him move away from bulk production, introduce pioneering viticultural practices, nurture vineyard wellbeing and introduce vintage bottlings.
-In 1990, the winery passed into the hands of his daughter Bruna.
-The cantina was consequently renamed.
-Alongside her husband Franco, she bought new vineyards and built a new winery in the heart of Grizane Cavour.
+In 1990, the winery passed into the hands of his daughter Bruna, after whom the cantina was consequently renamed.

-The Grimaldi family have deep roots in the Langhe; their original vineyards link the ancient hills between Grizane Cavour and Serralunga d’Alba.
-Over the generations, their holdings have expanded across the northern and eastern areas of the Barolo area, totalling 14 hectares.
-Today, the property is run by Bruna’s two children, Simone and Martina.
+The Grimaldi family have deep roots in the Langhe; their original vineyards link the ancient hills between Grinzane Cavour and Serralunga d’Alba.
+Over the generations, their holdings have expanded across the northern and eastern areas of the Barolo area, totalling 14 hectares, and they’ve been certified organic since 2013.
+The winery is based in the north-east corner of Barolo, in the cru of Grinzane Cavour, and today the property is run by Bruna’s two children, Simone and Martina.

 Nebbiolo